 Corpus Christi is a community that welcomes anyone and everyone.
 We like to think we take ideas seriously, but don't take ourselves seriously.
 No matter your background, if you are interested in law, we are interested in you.

 The students, teachers and alumni of the College have been keeping a weekly law diary, in 2019-20, and 2017-18, recording what life has been like living lives in law.
 We hope it will provide some insight for those interested in law, university, Oxford, and of course, Corpus.
-For more opportunities to understand studying Law at Corpus Christi, enter our Legal Reasoning Essay Prize or read about our annual Law Residential (applications open in January, please email the Admissions and Outreach Team for more information).
+For more opportunities to understand studying Law at Corpus Christi, enter our Legal Reasoning Essay Prize and read about our annual Law Residential (please email the Admissions and Outreach Team for more information).